andybalham/blog-source-code/blog-posts/lambda-destinations.md

 );
 ```

-Then last, the first in the chain, noting `responseOnly`:
+Then the first in the chain:

 ```TypeScript
 const identityCheckProxyFunction = new lambdaNodejs.NodejsFunction(